2. Subject of Protection

 We treat your personal data confidentially and do not pass them on to third parties, unless you have given your consent or such provision is based on a legal or contractual obligation.
 In isolated cases, we engage processors to process your personal data.
 This is done in accordance with Art.
 28 GDPR and on the basis of a data processing agreement.

 Furthermore, it should be noted that Konen & Lorenzen also has branches and businesses outside the European Union and some recipients are located in countries, which may not have an adequate level of data protection within the meaning of the European Data Protection Regulation (GDPR).
 For this reason, all affiliated companies outside the European Union are contractually bound by the standard data protection clauses enacted by the commission in accordance with the review procedure under Art.
 46 para.
 5, 2 GDPR.
 Among the affiliated companies of Konen & Lorenzen are Konen & Lorenzen GmbH & Co.
-KG in Germany, Konen & Lorenzen International AG and Konen & Lorenzen International GmbH & Co.
-KG in Switzerland and CONnect International SDN.BHD in Malaysia.
+KG, Konen & Lorenzen International GmbH & Co.
+KG and Konen & Lorenzen Management & Real Estate Solutions GmbH in Germany and Konen & Lorenzen International AG in Switzerland.

 By registering via our online form, you also make your data available to these affiliated companies.
 Should you wish to restrict the use of your data for these companies, you can inform Konen & Lorenzen in writing, by e-mail to email@example.com